peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

 - Adjust the system behavior
 - Env. variables are available to the function code
 - Lambda has its own env. variables
-- Env. variables can be encrypted (KMS), useful for secrets
+- Env. variables can be encrypted (KMS), useful for secrets, no code changes needed (your code still recieves the unencrypted value)

 ## Logging / Monitoring

-- Integration with CloudWatch logs if the lambda has the IAM policy
+- Integration with CloudWatch logs (if the lambda has the IAM policy)
 - CloudWatch Metrics:
     - Information about invocation, duration, concurrent execution
     - Error count, success rate, throttles